DEPRESSION TREATMENT NEAR YOU IN MILWAUKEE

 • Reduced motivation for self-care (letting yourself go)

-• Dark, morose, or suicidal thoughts
+• Dark, morose, or suicidal thoughts (if experiencing suicidal ideation, please seek immediate crisis support)

 • Social isolation